Graduate Diploma in Psychology (Advanced)

 - Bachelor of Science (Degree with Honours): requires completion of a Bachelor of Science degree (or an equivalent qualification recognised by the Faculty of Science) within the last ten years;

 - Graduate Diploma in Psychology (Advanced): requires completion of an undergraduate degree (or degree followed by a Graduate Diploma in Psychology) which is normally a degree other than the degrees listed above.
-In addition, Arts and Science graduates who wish to apply for Graduate Access Melbourne (GAM) may apply for this course.
+In addition, Arts, Science and Biomedicine graduates who wish to apply for Graduate Access Melbourne (GAM) may apply for this course.

 - Full academic transcripts for advanced standing or credit transfer granted towards your degree including study abroad/exchange/cross institutional studies, if applicable